Test Automation

 Phase 2: Incorporating what you've learned

 As you continue learning, make sure to apply it to an existing project.
-This forces you to really understand it...especially as you start using more advanced concepts and have to make significant changes to get it all to work together.
+This forces you to really understand it...especially as you start using more advanced concepts and have to make significant changes to get everything to work together.

 Phase 3: Take it to the next level